cbrosque/CIFEseed/README.md

 # CIFEseed
-This repo will be used to explore haptics for Human-Robot Collaboration in Construction
+This project explores haptics for Human-Robot Collaboration in construction

+## How to build and run this project:
+More details for each of the tasks can be found in the "Construction Tasks" section of the Readme.
   - For running the tasks (from the main directory):
       ```
       mkdir build